Herringbone Flooring: The Complete UK Buyer’s Guide

 Glue-Down Herringbone LVT

-Glue-down herringbone is the traditional LVT installation method — each plank is bonded to the subfloor with adhesive.
+Glue-down herringbone is the traditional LVT installation method, with each plank bonded to the subfloor with adhesive.
 The result is a permanent, fully sealed surface with no edge lifting.
-It’s the preferred format for high-traffic commercial spaces, rental properties where durability matters, and bathrooms or kitchens where waterproofing is critical.
+It is the preferred format for high-traffic commercial spaces, rental properties where durability matters, and bathrooms or kitchens where waterproofing is critical.

-Nordikka Tromso Herringbone is our most affordable glue-down herringbone — realistic wood-effect finishes at a price that works for multi-room installations.
+Nordikka Tromso Herringbone is our most affordable glue-down herringbone, realistic wood-effect finishes at a price that works for multi-room installations.
+GF Glue-Down LVT carries herringbone in both its 0.55mm and 0.7mm wear-layer tiers.
 For premium specifications, Amtico and Karndean both offer herringbone laying patterns across their glue-down ranges, with wider design libraries and more surface texture options.

 Click-Fit SPC Herringbone

-Our GF SPC herringbone range starts from £26.99/m² — waterproof rigid-core click herringbone with built-in underlay and a 25-year guarantee.
+Our GF SPC herringbone range is competitively priced, waterproof rigid-core click herringbone with built-in underlay and a 25-year guarantee.
 The range includes 12 herringbone designs across two thickness tiers (5mm and 6.5mm), named after Cotswold villages: Daylesford, Kingham, Blenheim, Burford, Campden, and more.
-At that price, SPC herringbone is realistic for whole-house installations where LVT herringbone in every room was previously out of budget.
+At that price point, SPC herringbone is realistic for whole-house installations where LVT herringbone in every room was previously out of budget.

-Nordikka Bodo Herringbone SPC is another click-fit herringbone option — same waterproof rigid-core format with Nordikka’s wood-effect aesthetics.
-For premium specifications, Karndean Knight Tile Rigid Core and Amtico Click Smart offer click-fit herringbone capability at a higher price point — request a price on those ranges to compare.
+Nordikka Bodo Herringbone SPC is another click-fit herringbone option, the same waterproof rigid-core format with Nordikka’s wood-effect aesthetics.
+For premium specifications, Karndean Knight Tile Rigid Core and Amtico Click Smart offer click-fit herringbone capability at a higher price point, request a price on those ranges to compare.

 Stone-Effect Herringbone LVT

-Herringbone isn’t limited to wood effects.
-Stone-effect herringbone creates a distinctive look — particularly effective in hallways, bathrooms, and kitchens where a natural stone aesthetic suits the space.
+Herringbone is not limited to wood effects.
+Stone-effect herringbone creates a distinctive look, particularly effective in hallways, bathrooms, and kitchens where a natural stone aesthetic suits the space.
 Browse our stone-effect herringbone LVT collection.

 Engineered Wood Herringbone